Introduction

 - Add Bevy-reflect components to entities through a picker, edit their fields, and see your custom components round- trip through save/load.

-- Run the same scene as a standalone Bevy binary, with no editor in the dependency graph.
+- Load the same scene in a standalone Bevy binary through

 - Write extensions in plain Rust that plug into the editor’s operator and panel system.